We provide All Flash Array solutions for a wide variety of applications and operating systems.

 If you want to know more about Flash Wear, please visit this site http://www.radio-electronics.com/info/data/semicond/memory/flash-wear-reliability-lifetime.php

-When considering an all flash storage solution the features a flash vendor offers might not be deliverable to you i.e. network performance, host controllers, application issues etc. So below is a simple checklist to get you started.
+When considering an all flash arrays the features a flash vendor offers might not be deliverable to you i.e. network performance, host controllers, application issues etc. So below is a simple checklist to get you started.

 - Is your storage vendor able to provide a “Proof of Concept” for 30 days?
 This way you should be able to determine if it works in your environment without the cost of a whole new computer system and network purchase.